-Faculty Accessibility
+PROCEDURE: Faculty Accessibility

-In an online setting, office hours are managed somewhat differently than in the face-toface setting.
+In an online setting, office hours are managed somewhat differently than in the face-to-face setting.
 Faculty will arrange office hours in the online setting that may be a specific time when students can access the faculty member either in the chat room of the learning management system (Moodle) or by phone.
+These hours will be posted in their Faculty Profile and in the syllabus for their classes.
+Students may also make appointments to meet with faculty to ensure availability.